vitorarins/amazon-rtx-automation/README.md

 **Use at your own risk.
 Read thoroughly**

-Example: script to buy a PS5 on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want a console but are unable to get one due to market competitiveness)
+Example: script to buy an RTX on Amazon (Please do not use this script for scalping, this is simply a free open source solution for those that want a console but are unable to get one due to market competitiveness)

-forked from yosh1/amazon-automation
+forked from druyang/amazon-PS5-automation which is forked from yosh1/amazon-automation

 Requirements:
 ---